-Technical approval will not be granted until the various consultations, i.e., street lighting, drainage and highway landscaping have been agreed.
+Technical approval will not be granted until the various consultations, i.e. street lighting, drainage and highway landscaping have been agreed.

-At this stage, the bond will be calculated at 110% of the total cost of works plus commuted sums, using WCC rates.
+At this stage, the bond will be calculated at 100% of the total cost of works, using WCC rates.
 The inspection fees will be calculated as follows:

-- 8.5% of the bond (excluding commuted sums) should the developer agree to not commence Section 38 works until technical approval has been granted. - +1% over and above the 8.5% every calendar month, that the developer wilfully constructs Section 38 works without the benefit of technical approval.
+• 8.5% of the bond should the developer agree to not commence s38 works until technical approval has been granted.

+• +1% over and above the 8.5% every calendar month, that the developer wilfully constructs s38 works without the benefit of technical approval.

-It is possible that a Section 38 inspector may be released to site prior to technical approval being granted, but the following conditions must be met:
+It is possible that a section 38 inspector may be released to site prior to technical approval being granted, but the following conditions must be met:

-- The long sections are required to be approved. - The construction details are required to be approved. - CBR's and PI testing are to have been carried out, and the design CBR and construction depths agreed with the Engineer.
-(N.B.
+- The long sections are required to be approved. - The construction details are required to be approved. - CBR's and PI testing are to have been carried out, and the design CBR and construction depths agreed with the Engineer. (nb.
 If PI testing has not been carried out then a capping layer of 600mm will be assumed). - The 8.5% fees will have been paid (with the balance to be paid on signing of the agreement).